OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 v3 offers a smoother user experience, but both versions can be bypassed by advanced bots or captcha farms.
 They may also add extra scripts that can slow your site slightly.

 If you need a free option, reCAPTCHA is still a solid choice.
 For better usability, go with the invisible version.

-### **Invisible reCAPTCHA (v3)**

-WPDiscuz also supports reCAPTCHA v3 via an [addon](https://gvectors.com/product/wpdiscuz-recaptcha/).
-This version runs in the background and does not require users to interact with a checkbox.

-This is a better option if your goal is to reduce friction while still filtering spam effectively.

 ### **hCAPTCHA**